culture

 Allegretto draft | Valentina Cameranesi

-Allegretto is made up of many different forms.
-How were they born?
+Allegretto is made up of many different shapes.
+How did they come about?

-The Maniera system is a grid — a square or a rectangle.
-I was interested in deforming it, as if the elements were shaken by the wind.
-During the design phase, I work a lot with cardboard, and I liked the idea of recreating the shape of a sheet left in the sun, which crumples up and closes on itself, becoming three-dimensional.
-For this reason, in my opinion, more than a form, it is a concept adapted into various forms.
+The Maniera system is a grid – a square or a rectangle.
+I was interested in reshaping it, as if the elements were being stirred by the wind.
+In the design phase, I work a lot with cardboard, and I liked the idea of recreating the shape of a sheet of paper left in the sun, crumpled, folding in on itself, becoming three-dimensional.
+For this reason, I see it less as a fixed shape and more as a concept expressed through various forms.

-You often work on the contrast between raw and finished: what is the importance of contrasts?
+You often work on the contrast between rough and finished: what importance do contrasts have?

-Contrasts that often also become material: natural-artificial, hard-soft...
-Is there also this element in Allegretto?
+These contrasts often also become material: natural-artificial, hard-soft… Is this element present in Allegretto as well?

 Some of the enamel on copper elements that make up Allegretto | ph.
 Piergiorgio Sorgetti

-How did you come up with these colors?
+How did you come to use these colours?

 It was quick and spontaneous.
-I work with colors with a lot of serenity — I have a great passion for fabrics, I draw with colored pencils, I'm not afraid to use color.
-It is true that there are very my own shades, which I always use, and this time I tried to force myself and use others, such as black, or acid tints because I like the way they look on the nail polish.
-The color changes a lot depending on the material.
-For example, red is a color with which I have a conflicting relationship.
-So I worked with reds that are never really red — a peach red, a cherry red — that become details, accents.
-But it's such an instinctive job that not only can I not explain it, I can hardly understand it either.
-Among other things, I don't know why, in my mind Allegretto and Harlequin have almost the same meaning.
-I think there can be no real luxury without the presence of the human touch.
-Can there be excellence without luxury?
-Yes.
-And luxury without excellence, and therefore without craftsmanship?
-No. We'll have an expensive product — the world is big and there's room for everyone.
-But if you want to be part of the big family that represents the best, excellence — so in Excelsis, what is at the top and is an example — there are rules, and one of these is the conscious inclusion of craftsmanship in the creation of products.
+I work with colours with great serenity – I have a deep passion for fabrics, I draw with coloured pencils, and I’m not afraid to use colour.
+There are, indeed, certain shades that are very much my own, which I always use, and this time I tried to push myself to use others, such as black, or acidic tones, because I like how they appear on enamel.
+Colour changes greatly depending on the material.
+For example, red is a colour with which I have a difficult relationship.
+So I worked with reds that are never truly red – a peach red, a cherry red – turning them into details, accents.
+But it is such an instinctive process that, not only can I not explain it, I can hardly even understand it myself.
+Moreover, for some reason, in my mind Allegretto and Arlecchino carry almost the same meaning (playful).

-For you, objects are never just objects, they are expressive presences that evoke worlds.
-In Allegretto you have included a sample book, a fake lipstick, a jar, the minimal bed inspired by the tatami you mentioned before: what was your reference universe?
+For you, objects are never just objects; they are expressive presences that evoke worlds.
+In Allegretto, you included a sample book, a fake lipstick, a small vase, and the minimalist tatami-inspired bed you mentioned earlier.
+What was your universe of reference?

-I interpreted this vertical wall as a world, a minimal, reduced world, but embellished with small objects that you can touch, you can take in your hand.
-I liked the idea of creating a transitory but not anonymous space.
-Like a hotel room, but not in the sense of the intended use, but rather in the idea of a space that is yours for a moment, in which there are your tricks and clothes, your memories of the past and the projections of the future.
-I wanted to leave everything deliberately abstract, so that it could leave you free to imagine how it can change over time.
+I interpreted this vertical wall as a world, a minimal, reduced world, yet one embellished with small objects you can touch and pick up.
+I liked the idea of creating a space that was transitory but not anonymous.
+Like a hotel room, but not in the literal sense of its intended use, rather in the sense of a space that is yours for a moment, where you can keep your makeup and clothes, your memories of the past and visions of the future.
+I wanted to keep everything deliberately abstract, so as to leave the viewer free to imagine how it might change over time.

 Copper sheet enamelled with fire | ph.
 Piergiorgio Sorgetti